linweihs/maxlin.org/_posts/2017-06-19-Site-Reliability-Engineer-Interview.md

 }
 ```

-## Question 2 Parse log and extract values
+## Question 2: Parse log and extract values
-It test the knowledge of regex and hashtables
+It tests the knowledge of regex and hashtable.

 ```
 Dec  3 00:02:54 Mac Google Chrome Helper[69194]: Couldn't set selectedTextBackgroundColor from default ()
 Dec  3 00:03:05 Mac Safari[68992]: KeychainGetICDPStatus: keychain: -25300